suyunxue/gitAutoRebase/README.md

 3. Prevents execution on main branch for safety
 4. Amends the last commit without editing the message (`git commit --amend --no-edit`)
 5. Pushes changes with `--force-with-lease`

+### Commit and Auto Rebase Command (`git-commit-auto-rebase`)
+1. Checks if you're in a git repository
+2. Gets current branch name
+3. Prevents execution on main branch for safety
+4. Commits changes with provided message (`git commit -m "message"`)
+5. Pushes changes to remote (`git push`)
+6. Switches to main branch
+7. Pulls latest changes from origin/main
+8. Switches back to your original branch
+9. Rebases your branch onto main
+10. Pushes changes with `--force-with-lease`

 ### Help Command (`--help`)
 Displays usage information including: